thomasgauthier/csm-hf/README.md

 ## Overview

-CSM-HF is a Hugging Face implementation of [Sesame's Conversational Speech Model (CSM)](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice).
+CSM-HF is an implementation of [Sesame's Conversational Speech Model (CSM)](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice) for Hugging Face `transformers`.
 CSM-HF is a complete rewrite of the [pytorch code provided by Sesame](https://github.com/SesameAILabs/csm).
-This codebase is designed to be fully compatible with Hugging Face `transformers`, from inference to training.
+This codebase is designed to be fully compatible with `transformers`, from inference to training.

 ## Changes from Sesame's implementation